-- Add: Click to create a new section in the currently selected context. - Delete: Click to delete the currently selected section. - Arrange: Click to open the "Arrange Sections" on page 476 dialog. - Go to: Click to list the sections in the currently selected context and open one by clicking it. - Properties..: Click to open the appropriate section properties: Email, Print or Web.
-See "Section properties dialogs" on page 471. - Includes...: Click to open the "Section Includes" on page 476 dialog. - Finishing...
-(Print Sections only): Click to open the Finishing tab in the "Print Section Properties" on page 472. - Sheet Configuration...
-(Print Sections Only): Click to open the Sheet Configuration. - Master Pages: Click to list the available Master Pages in the template, and open one by clicking it. - Master Page Properties...: Click to open the currently selected Master Page's properties dialog; see "Master Pages" on page 368.
+- Add: Click to create a new section to the currently selected context. - Delete: Click to delete the currently selected section. - Arrange: Click to open the "Arrange Sections" on page 608 dialog. - Go to: Click to list the sections in the currently selected context and open one by clicking it. - Properties..: Click to open the appropriate section properties: Email , Print or Web.
+See "Section properties dialogs" on page 602. - Includes...: Click to open the "Section Includes" on page 608 dialog. - Finishing...
+(Print Sections only): Click to open the Finishing tab in the "Print Section Properties" on page 603. - Sheet Configuration...
+(Print Sections Only): Click to open the "Sheet Configuration dialog" on page 613. - Master Pages: Click to list the available Master Pages in the template, and open one by clicking it (see "Master Pages" on page 306). - Master Page Properties...: Click to open the currently selected Master Page's properties dialog; see "Master Pages" on page 306.